wailsapp/docs/tutorials/template.md

 The sequence of operations are as follows:

-  * main.js runs and waits for a connection to the backend
+  * main.js runs and waits for the runtime to Initialise.
+As this is running in bridged mode, it waits until a connection to the backend is established
   * Once established, it mounts the main app, defined in App.vue, just as you normally would in a Vue app
   * App.vue uses a component called "HelloWorld", defined in the components directory and this defines a message and a button.
 When the button is pressed, a call is made to the backend basic() function and the result is placed in the message